casper-network/docs/source/docs/casper/dapp-dev-guide/smart-contracts/create-smart-contract.md

 use casper_contract::contract_api::{runtime, storage};
 ```

 ### Step 3.
-Define the global contants
+Define the global constants
 Define these gloabl constants to use in the funtions.
+Use the below format to define the constants.

 ```typescript
 const TOGGLE_ENTRY_POINT: &str = "toggle";